19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 By giving prospects the chance to say no, they won’t be scrabbling for a way to escape the conversation, and may actually pay attention to the next part of the call.

-Whether they answer yes, no, or maybe to the question above, your response will be the same: ask them your key qualifying question.
+Whether they answer yes, no, or maybe when you ask if your product sounds interesting, your response will be the same: ask them your key qualifying question.
+Something as simple as this:

 “Tell me more about your current sales process.”

 As the prospect responds to your qualifying question, practice active listening.
-Take some quick notes, if possible.
-Focus on what they’re telling you, and then continue with this powerful statement:
+Take some quick notes and focus on what they’re telling you, and then continue with this powerful statement:

 “Ok, so what I’m hearing is…”